Resident Guides & FAQ

 Issuance of Keys

-The keys to your apartment will be issued on the day you are entitled to occupancy during our normal business hours.
-If the day you are entitled to occupancy falls on a Saturday or Sunday, we will setup an appointment for you to pickup your keys.
-All deposits and rent due must be paid prior to issuance of keys.
+The keys to your apartment will be issued on the day you are entitled to occupancy by using a key lockbox.
+We will send the four digit code to access keys at 8am the morning of your designated key pickup.
+All deposits, rent due, national grid and renter’s insurance must be paid and in place prior to issuance of keys.
 Rent will be pro-rated from the date of occupancy through the end of the month on a per Diem basis.

 We have made every effort to have your home prepared for your move in.
-At the time you signed your rental agreement, you were provided with a Move-In Inspection form.
+You will be provided with a Move-In Inspection form.
 You should complete this document and return it to our office within seven days of receiving your keys.
 The Move-In Inspection form is for your protection.
-You should list any pre-existing conditions of wear on this form, as well as the need for repairs.
+You should list any pre-existing conditions of wear on this form, as well as any needed repairs.
 We will utilize this form when we conduct the move-out inspection when you vacate the property.
-It is, therefore, in your best interest to carefully complete the form.

 Payment of Rent